-On the input page, open the 241Am measurement, select the second peak evaluation node on the left, then click the 'Select evaluation' button on the right.
+On the input page, open the 241Am measurement, select on the left the second peak evaluation, then click the Select evaluation button on the right.

 After removing two other low-energy lines, the figure shows the improved efficiency curve.
 It has RXSQ value of 2.7, which indicates a good fit - with only minimum user intervention.